 I had read enough to know that the biggest dilemma when planning a long distance motorcycle expedition is the balance between carrying all the kit (you think) you might need and keeping weight to the bare minimum.
-I also didn’t have a great deal of cash to spend as I had to budget ahead for at least two years of self funded study with no income, and an uncertain future.
+I also didn’t have a great deal of cash to spend as I was paying alimony and also had to budget ahead for at least two years of self funded study with no income, and an uncertain future.

-In 2007 there were some decent bits of kit around that would have been useful, like GPS and satellite phones.
+Even back in 2007 there were some decent bits of kit around that would have been useful, like GPS and satellite telephones.
 I didn’t have any of those.
-What I could muster together for navigation purposes were some tourist maps, a guide book on Namibia, a paragliding compass and altimeter (?), an old Garmin GPS that only showed longitude and latitude readout (not particularly useful without a map), and sufficient lack of knowledge not to worry too much.
+What I could muster together for navigation purposes were some basic tourist maps; a guide book on Namibia; a paragliding compass and altimeter; an old Garmin GPS that only showed longitude and latitude readout (not particularly useful without a map); and sufficient lack of knowledge not to worry too much.

 Anyway, I threw myself into the project and used my house in Arniston near the southern most tip of Africa as a base to get things ready.

 But what bike?
-This is the big decision and the choice really comes down to budget, riding ability and more often than not … just personal preference.
+This is the biggest decision and the choice really comes down to budget, riding ability and more often than not … just personal preference.

-I couldn’t find a decent second hand Africa Twin, and would probably have bought one if I did, the Yamaha was a distant fourth choice, and so it came down to the BMW or the KTM?
+I couldn’t find a decent second hand Africa Twin, and would probably have bought one if I had found one, the Yamaha was a distant fourth choice, and so it came down to the BMW or the KTM?

 One of my first tasks on arriving in South Africa was to test ride the bikes and so I went to BMW Motorrad in Cape Town who I found to be extremely helpful and professional.
 However on the day they didn’t have a decent second hand bike and so I tested a new BMW F 1200 GS and found I really liked it.
 But it was very expensive, especially so with all the extra kit needed for the trip.